Select Page

 Human cognition includes the capacity to perceive, feel, or experience subjective sensations and emotions; to know, think, and respond to conditions of existence based on sensory input and internal processing; the use of sensory perception, learning, memory, problem-solving and decision-making (as ways of assessing impediments to goals and determining courses of action).

-While subjectivity, as some form of conscious awareness, is crucial to our understanding of sentience, there are paramount, there are sentience-like properties shared by non-cognitive and non-neural organisms.
+While subjectivity, as some form of conscious awareness, is crucial to our understanding of sentience, there are sentience-like functional equivalents shared by non-cognitive and non-neural organisms.
 These properties, we must assume, reflect generalized (ancestral) evolutionary precursor conditions to animal sentience.
 These properties, referred to here as biological cognition, include the capacity to respond to their environments in a way that reflects an internal awareness, reality, or umwelt.
 While organisms do not ‘experience’ the world in a subjective human-like way they can access and interpret environmental cues in ways that encompass a diverse array of information processing and ‘decision-making’ that facilitates their survival, reproduction, and adaptation.
 This is a real, not metaphorical, element of every organism’s existence and science needs a simple way of referring to it.
 It involves It also encompasses a broad spectrum of behaviors, from simple reflexes and instinctual responses to complex learning, memory, and problem-solving abilities, all of which contribute to the organism’s ability to interact with and adapt to its surroundings.

 Cognition & agency